LukaszMilaszewski/MyAir/README.md

 # The idea
 ----
 MyAir is an iOS mobile application which gives you an opportunity to check air quality in Poland.
-Also you can see more details about station measurements simply by tapping on pin view.
+Also you can see more details about station measurements simply by tapping on pin info button.
 If you want more information please click on the button at the bottom of the view.